-The Board is currently comprised of seven (7) members, five (5) of whom the Board has determined to be "independent directors" within the meaning of NI 58-101.
-Eric Levy, Dominique Dionne, Sagiv Shiv, Anu Dhir and Lee Arden Lewis are considered independent directors within the meaning of NI 58-101 since they are each independent of management and free from any material relationship with the Company.
+The Board is currently comprised of six (6) members, four (4) of whom the Board has determined to be "independent directors" within the meaning of NI 58-101.
+Eric Levy, Dominique Dionne, Sagiv Shiv and Lee Arden Lewis are considered independent directors within the meaning of NI 58-101 since they are each independent of management and free from any material relationship with the Company.
 The basis for this determination is that, since the date of incorporation of the Corporation, none of the independent directors have worked for the Company, received remuneration from the Company or had material contracts with or material interests in the Company which could interfere with their ability to act with a view to the best interests of the Company.
-Each of A. Paul Gill and Belinda Labatte are not considered an independent director because of their relationship as an officer of the Company.
+Each of A. Paul Gill and Belinda Labatte are not considered independent director because of their relationship as an officer of the Company.